junxit/us-congress-bills-117/bill.md

 The Administrator shall—

 - **(1)** in consultation with States, units of local government, and Indian Tribes, develop, based on the results of the studies, reports, inventory, and data determined under sections 4 through 7, and provide to States, units of local government, and Indian Tribes best practices that the States, units of local government, and Indian Tribes may use to enhance recycling and composting, including—
-  - **(A)** labeling techniques for containers of waste, compost, and recycling, with the goal of creating consistent, readily available, and understandable labeling across jurisdictions;
+  - **(A)** labeling techniques for containers of waste, compostable materials, and recycling, with the goal of creating consistent, readily available, and understandable labeling across jurisdictions;
   - **(B)** pamphlets or other literature readily available to constituents;
   - **(C)** primary and secondary school educational resources on recycling;
   - **(D)** web and media-based campaigns; and